mageprince/magento2-productAttachment/README.md

 # New Features
 <ul>
 <li>You can now manage attachments from the product edit page</li>
+<li>Add multiple new attachments from the product edit page</li>
+<li>Assign products to attachment by Product Grid, Product IDs, or by Product Skus</li>
+<li>Implement widget to show specific attachments, all attachments or by current product</li>
 <li>API support: Now you can manage attachments by APIs.
   <ul>
     <li>Create a new attachment</li>
     <li>Update attachment</li>
     <li>Get attachment</li>
     <li>Delete attachment</li>
+    <li>Get attachments data by product id</li>
   </ul>
 </li>
 <li>Product API support: Now you can also manage attachments with product API